siscomando/webapp/README.md

  ]
 }
 ```
-In sc-timeline the returned JSON after "READ" SSE payload in default channel
+In sc-timeline the returned JSON after "READ" SSE payload from `default` channel
-from `sseurl` attribute must be a object containing the fields:
+assigned by `sseurl` attribute must be a object containing the fields:
 ```
 '{"_id": {"$oid": "5567946df2c38227342abf69"}, "created_at": {"$date": 1432840765175}, "shottime": "19h", "body": "Prefiro\\u00a0escolher\\u00a0pessoas.\\u00a0@mariolago\\u00a0como\\u00a0sempre\\u00a0podemos\\u00a0melhorar\\u00a0esse\\u00a0inout\\u00a0#Entrada", "author": {"User": {"status_online": true, "md5_email": "34a18f0f342919c1bfbeb12de1b74a4f", "shortname": "joilsonmarques", "location": null, "avatar": null}}, "stars": 0, "origin": 0, "hashtags": ["#Entrada"], "title": "#Entrada", "created_at_human": "19h19 28/5/2015"}'
 ```